 Sean King, non-executive Director

-After stepping down as CEO of SevenC3, Mr. King now acts as an independent adviser to a number of brands including Captify, (a fast growing pioneer in Search Intelligence); Octaive (an ad:tech start-up based in London and New York); DADI (a blockchain-powered decentralised global cloud computing network); and Liberty AIM (a new blockchain-powered ethical search engine).
+After stepping down as CEO of SevenC3, Sean King now acts as an independent adviser to a number of brands including Fanfinders (leading player in providing first party data to parenting brands in the UK and US); Octaive (an ad:tech start-up based in London and New York); and Adverai (Swedish-based AI specialist).

 Given the small size and complexity of the Company and the limited resources, the Board has not appointed external consultants to evaluate the performance of the directors and board overall.
 The Board acknowledges that it is non-compliant with its processes to evaluate the performance of the Board.